jgiessl/Co-oc/README.md

 # Co-oc-tool
 The co-oc-tool provides five 'tools'.
-The 'main tool' takes the siegfried output of a data-object in JSON format (the by siegfried used identifier has to be pronom xor wikidata) as input and recommends(ranks) an environment from a set of environments known to the tool.
+The 'main tool' takes the siegfried output of a data-object in JSON format (the by siegfried used identifier has to be pronom xor wikidata) as input (or a folder of such siegfried outputs)
+and recommends(ranks) an environment from a set of environments known to the tool.
 The 'training tool' takes a folder of 'siegfried- JSONs' as specified above to train the decision model (used in the' main tool').